El Salvador-ECOSERVICIOS

 Supply

-The project identifies five priority watersheds : La Montanona, Cinquera, Gualobo River, Coatepeque Lake and Los Volcanes.
-In the first stage (five years) the aim of the project is to create two local markets for environmental services: in A) Lake Coatepeque-Los Volcanes and B) Jaltepeque-Jiquilisco.
+The project identifies five priority watersheds: La Montanona, Cinquera, Gualobo River, Coatepeque Lake and Los Volcanes.
+In the first stage (five years) the aim of the project is to create two local markets for environmental services in:

 Demand

-According to current information in MARN's website, the negotiations to engage with important private sector companies (i.e., Coca Cola) and with ANDA and CEL are still underway.
+According to current information on the Ministry of the Environment and Natural Resources of El Salvador's (MARN) website, the negotiations to engage with important private sector companies (i.e. Coca Cola) and with ANDA and CEL are still underway.
 We have not been able to ascertain either the current status of the negotiations or the kind of agreements and contributions they are working on.

 Intermediary